 We are thrilled to announce the speaker names and topics for the 2019 Ancient Faith Writing and Podcasting Conference!
 The Conference will take place June 13-15, 2019 at Antiochian Village in Bolivar, PA.
 Everyone interested is welcome – published or unpublished, already working with Ancient Faith or not.
 You can learn more and register here.

-There will also be a specialized networking session organized by areas of interest – podcasters, writers, bloggers, children’s authors, poets, etc. So come prepared to make friends and seek collaboration!
+There will be a specialized networking session organized by areas of interest – podcasters, writers, bloggers, children’s authors, poets, etc. So come prepared to make friends and seek collaboration!

 Keynote and Lectures